wildfly/quickstart/kitchensink-html5-mobile/README.md

 First, in the <project-root>/client/src/main/webapp/index.html file, search for references to minification and comment or uncomment the appropriate lines.

-Finally, run the following command and your project will use the minified version of your files.
+Finally, wro4j runs in the compile phase so any standard build command like package, install, etc. will trigger it.
+For example:

     mvn clean package jboss-as:deploy